Fact: In my entire life, I’ve only cried once at a tourist attraction.

 NOTE: Leave a lot of leeway for you to get there.
 We definitely got lost a few times due to the transfers, and were stressed to the max!
 For a more stress-free experience, consider prebooking a tour that comes with transport.
 Here’s one for under $100USD.

-Tips for visiting the Warner Bros Studio Tour
+Tips for visiting the Harry Potter Set Tour

 Having addressed the basics, here are some tips you should keep in mind when planning your visit:

 1. Check on the Warner Bros Studio Tour website for special events